celestino/components/src/Brickoo/Event/README.md

 ###Example
 This is an example of the `Event\Manager` usage.
-The `Event\Manager` implements the `ListenerQueue` which is used to keep an listener queue with priority levels.
+The `Event\Manager` uses the `ListenerQueue` which is used to keep an listener queue with priority levels.
 Each registered *Listener* is registered under an unique identifier to provide the posibility to be removed.

     use Brickoo\Event;